Back To Search Results

 Contraindications

-The use of timolol is contraindicated in patients with a history of asthma, chronic obstructive pulmonary disease (COPD), and other pre-existing pulmonary conditions.[30]
-Other contraindications for timolol include underlying cardiovascular conditions, including bradycardia, heart block, or syncope.[31]
+Timolol is contraindicated for patients with a history of asthma, chronic obstructive pulmonary disease (COPD), and other preexisting pulmonary conditions.[51]
+Other contraindications for timolol include underlying cardiovascular conditions, including bradycardia, 2nd or 3rd-degree heart block, and syncope.[56]

 Monitoring

-Ocular pressure, systemic effects of beta-blockade, blood pressure, heart rate, apical pulses, and radial pulses all require monitoring while a patient is on timolol.
+Ocular pressure, systemic effects of β-blockade, blood pressure, heart rate, apical pulses, and radial pulses require monitoring while a patient is on timolol.
+Clinicians should ensure that patients with a history of obstructive airway disease have regular pulmonary function tests and that those with diabetes are monitored closely for blood glucose levels.[62][64]

 Toxicity

-Because timolol is a beta-blocker, its overdose symptoms are similar to those of other beta-blockers.
-Many metabolic and circulatory systems depend on the free circulation of catecholamines.
-Overdose of beta-blockers can cause catecholamine levels to decrease sharply.
-This effect can lead to various symptoms, including hypotension, bradycardia, hypoglycemia, decreased myocardial contractility and oxygen consumption, tiredness, and fatigue.
-Clinicians should focus particular attention on patients taking anticholinergics or cardiotoxic medicines, as these may potentiate timolol’s toxic effects.[32]
+Overdose of β-blockers can cause catecholamine levels to decrease sharply.
+This effect can lead to various symptoms, including hypotension, bradycardia, hypoglycemia, decreased myocardial contractility and oxygen consumption, and fatigue.
+Clinicians should closely monitor patients taking anticholinergics or cardiotoxic medicines, as these may potentiate timolol’s toxic effects.[65]

-The first step in managing beta-blocker overdose is to secure the airway and administer cardiac life support if needed.
+The first step in managing β-blocker overdose is to secure the airway and administer cardiac life support if needed.
 Oxygen and bronchodilators can be used to treat patients with bronchospasm.
 Atropine should be given to patients experiencing bradycardia or requiring rapid intubation.
 Sodium bicarbonate and magnesium sulfate may also prove useful in managing the patient’s cardiac symptoms.
 IV fluids, including dextrose, glucagon, and calcium salts, can be used to treat the patient’s metabolic symptoms.
+High-dose insulin is used for managing shock caused by β-blocker overdose.[66]
 Benzodiazepines can be a first-line treatment for any seizures the patient may experience.
-Gastrointestinal decontamination or administration of activated charcoal can help decrease the absorption of the beta-blocker in the gut.[32]
+Gastrointestinal decontamination or administration of activated charcoal can help reduce the absorption of the β-blocker in the gut.[65]

 Enhancing Healthcare Team Outcomes

 Timolol is a common medication often used in the treatment of open-angle glaucoma and ocular hypertension.
-All patient care team members (primary care physician, emergency department, nurse practitioner, pharmacist, etc.) must be aware of the contraindications of timolol and its potential side effects.
-The ophthalmic nurse should also ensure that the medication is working by regularly monitoring the intraocular pressure.
+All patient care team members, including primary care physicians, emergency departments, nurse practitioners, and pharmacists, must be aware of the contraindications of timolol and its potential adverse effects.
+The ophthalmic nurse should also ensure the medication works by regularly monitoring the intraocular pressure.
 Any vision or pressure changes require communication with the ophthalmologist.
 Ideally, only the ophthalmologist should change the dosage and frequency.
 Pharmacists can weigh in with medication reconciliation, dose verification, and counseling regarding adverse effects and communicate any concerns to the nurse or prescribing physician.
 Both the nurse and pharmacist are responsible for instruction on administering ocular formulations effectively.
+In an overdose, emergency medicine physicians should rapidly stabilize the patient and contact the poison control center if necessary.[66]

 References